Listen to the article

 Unlike bigger teams, each decision made by Al Assiouty had to be meticulously calculated.

 “We had one of the smallest budgets in the premier league, seeing that we were in competition with big clubs and big companies, not private capital.
 You’re talking petroleum companies, Arab Contractors, Ahly and Zamalek, etc, so we were spending from our own pockets unlike our competition, and hence didn’t have the luxury to have a massive budget that doesn’t bring in a big return on investment.
-It was out of pocket, so we had to be 100% sure that it was going to have a return.
+It was out of pocket, so we had to be 100 percent sure that it was going to have a return.
 So we focused on good management to make up for that.”

 Al Assiouty also knew, despite ages-old wisdom, that appearance matters to a big extent.